Taj0327/Stor674_enron_investigation/scripts/README.md

 If you are going to modify the data cleaning and processing of our analysis, please follow this order so that the variables logic won't conflict:

-  1. download_enron.R, if you need to customize your downloading of the data.
+  1. `download_enron.R`, if you need to customize your downloading of the data.
-  2. Generate_users.R, **highly recommended leave it as it is**.
+  2. `Generate_users.R`, **highly recommended leave it as it is**.
 The `users` dataframe has already contain all the essential information of the users.
-  3. data_loading.R, if you need to customize the data loading pipeline.
+  3. `data_loading.R`, if you need to customize the data loading pipeline.

 ## Cluster analysis